 Spades & forks

-Although a high quality spade or fork will help with most of your garden digging work, you may want to invest in some smaller handheld tools for your delicate border work.
-Trowels are easy to use and great for those jobs that require a more delicate touch, making them ideal for working in your vegetable patches, pots and tubs.
+- Although a high-quality spade or fork will help with most of your garden digging work, you may want to invest in some smaller handheld tools for delicate borders.
+Trowels are easy to use and ideal for working in vegetable patches, pots and tubs.

-A pull hoe has a blade set at an approximate right angle to the handle.
+- A pull hoe has a blade set at an approximate right angle to the handle.
 Pull hoes are used by making a downward chopping action into the soil and then pulling the hoe back towards you.
-They’re great for loosening the soil in your garden and removing weeds from the surface layer, but aren’t the best type of hoe for removing deeply rooted weeds.

-Push hoes have a blade that angles gently away from the handle, much like a spade.
-To use this type of hoe, simply push the handle to move the blade forward, forcing it below the top soil.
-A push hoe is great for cultivating the soil and removing weeds from your garden.
+- Push hoes have a blade that angles gently away from the handle, much like a spade.
+To use this type of hoe, simply push the handle to move the blade forward, forcing it below the topsoil.

 Planting & weeding tools